tatsumoto-ren/tatsumoto-ren.github.io/blog/passive-listening.md

 `impd` operates by *rotating* immersion material.
 To rotate your immersion, call `impd rotate`.

 Rotation consists of two steps:

 1) `impd` searches for recently added files in your video directory, extracts audio and condenses it if possible.
    The resulting audio is saved to the `mpd` music directory.
    By default, `impd` considers *recent* all videos that were downloaded or modified less than 10 days ago.
    `impd` doesn't touch old videos by default, so it won't pick up anime and dramas that you downloaded a long time ago.
-2) Old immersion material gets archived, e.g. moved to the `archive` folder inside your `mpd` music directory.
+2) Old immersion material gets archived, i.e., moved to the `archive` folder inside your `mpd` music directory.
-`impd` considers *old* audio files that were added to immersion pod more than 10 days ago.
+   By default `impd` considers *old* audio files that were added to immersion pod more than 10 days ago.

 If you're rewatching an older TV-show or if the video file is stored outside the configured `video_dir` folder,